If you're ready to quit smoking, we’re keen to lend a helping hand where we can, with 5 steps to get you started.

 - What will no smoking success look and feel like?

 - What will I be able to do with the time, money and energy I gain back when I’m cigarette free?

 2. Get your success toolkit together

-The arrival of Stoptober brings with it a huge amount of information and resources to help.
+The annual arrival of Stoptober brings with it a huge amount of information and resources to help.
 A search for ‘Stoptober support’ will bring up a multitude of tools to support your smokeless lifestyle, including the Stoptober App, access to daily motivational emails, personalised quit plans and details of the Facebook community and chatbot for instant messaging if cravings are hitting you hard.

 In addition to these resources, the site signposts face to face support, information about nicotine replacements and scientific studies on the benefits of living without cigarettes.